Bemmu/wirecard_email_parser/README.md

 The parsers directory contains scripts that can extract fields from WireCard PDFs that have first been turned into text files.

+Iterators has functions that know how to access your email account to find emails and PDF attachments from wirecard.
+There is one iterator that can go through settlement / balance notes and another one for invoices.

 [Pdfminer](http://www.unixuser.org/~euske/python/pdfminer/) is a project by Yusuke Shinyama.
 It turns PDFs into text files.
 It has a lot of options, but here only the default PDF -> TEXT conversion is used.
 To make things easier, I embedded the whole project
 (also MIT licensed) here.
 I added read_pdf.py, a simplified function for using pdfminer to do the default conversion.